The Adventures of Teddy Ruxpin: The Seven Crystals of Grundo

-The episodes
+Episodes

 Overview

-Although the series is mostly serialized, it is further broken down into weekly story arcs which involve visiting a different part of Grundo or exploring a major plot thread, often ending in cliffhangers.
+Although the Adventures of Teddy Ruxpin is mostly serialized, it is further broken down into weekly story arcs which involve visiting a different part of Grundo or exploring a major plot thread, often ending in cliffhangers.
 Some story lines were taken directly from the toy's book & tape story sets, with secondary plots added to increase the running time.

 Protect Yourself

-Due to the partnership between Worlds of Wonder and the National Center for Missing & Exploited Children, when the series was originally syndicated, each episode included a short segment called "Protect Yourself" which ran after a teaser for the next episode and prior to the credits.
-It featured an animated Teddy Ruxpin on a live-action set, who would introduce contemporary child stars such as Jason Bateman, Brice Beckham, Tiffany Brissette, Shannen Doherty, Corey Feldman. and Shalane McCall.
+Due to the partnership between Worlds of Wonder and the National Center for Missing & Exploited Children, when the Adventures of Teddy Ruxpin was originally syndicated, each episode included a short segment called "Protect Yourself", which ran after a teaser for the next episode and prior to the closing credits.
+It featured an animated Teddy Ruxpin on a live-action set, who would introduce contemporary child stars such as Jason Bateman, Brice Beckham, Tiffany Brissette, Shannen Doherty, Corey Feldman and Shalane McCall.
 The guest would then give young viewers advice on topics such as avoiding strangers, what to do in an emergency, how to respond to inappropriate touching, or running away.
-A common theme was to talk to a trusted grown up for help.
+A common theme was to talk to a trusted grown-up for help.